General Categorial Geometry and Algebraic Topology: A General Definition of Geometric Metacategory Space

 In this \emph{analogy} of the approach to the relationship between Physics and Category theories, provided in in \cite{Majk23s}, we did not consider the active transformations (as, for example, the Lorentz boosts).
 In the place of them, we considered, in Section 2.5.1 in \cite{Majk23s}, another transformation from one to another reference frame with the constant velocity $\overrightarrow{\textbf{v}}$ between them ("Galilean boosts").
-Though the transformations are named for Galileo, it is absolute time and space as conceived by Isaac Newton that provides their domain of definition.
+Though the transformations are named for Galileo, it is absolute time and space as conceived by Isaac Newton that provides their domain of definition. \\ In next sections will be provided much more general theory for categorial space of vectors than in previous preprint, as invoked for future work in previous preprint \cite{Majk26a}.